weishunliao/Dublin-bus/database/README.txt

 Follow the steps below to set up the database schema and tables:

-1. Copy contents of the database_setup folder to the CS server (e.g. using WinSCP).
+1. Copy contents of the database folder to the CS server (e.g. using WinSCP).
 2. Log in to the server and navigate to the directory.
-3. Run the following command, replacing USER & PASSWORD with the login details for mysql: mysql -u USER -pPASSWORD < create_tables.SQL (Note: there should NOT be a space between -p and PASSWORD, it's not a typo!)
+3. Run the following command, replacing USER & PASSWORD with the login details for mysql: mysql -u USER -pPASSWORD < db_raw_data_setup.SQL (Note: there should NOT be a space between -p and PASSWORD, it's not a typo!)

 Follow the steps below to load data into the tables:

-1. Copy contents of the database_setup folder to the CS server if this has not already been done.
+1. Copy contents of the database folder to the CS server if this has not already been done.
 3. Navigate to the raw_data folder.
 4. Download the full Dublin Bus data set into the folder (follow the instructions on Brightspace).
    The files should be named 'rt_leavetimes_DB_2018.txt', 'rt_trips_DB_2018_prepared.txt' &